opendatahub-io/architecture-decision-records/architecture/components/model-registry/README.md

 ## Goals
 - Associate metadata from training, experimentation, studies and their metrics, with a model
 - Build a catalog of models and manage model versions for deployment
-- Management of model to different deployment environments
+- Management of model for multiple deployment environments
 - Build an open-source solution with vibrant community (Kubeflow)
 - Build a Kube Native solution
 - Avoid reinvention unless it is mandatory